timothyrubin/DependencyLDA/README.md

 # DATASET FORMATTING:

-All datasets within the directory "Evaluation_Datasets" should work if the "files.datasetlabel" variable is changed as appropriate.
-Included in this directory are the following datasets used in our paper:
+All datasets in the directory "/Evaluation_Datasets" are formatted so that they will work with the matlab training and testing scripts for all models.
+The primary change needed in the scripts is to modify the "files.datasetlabel" variable so that it points to the correct dataset-label (though you will additionally want to modify model hyper-parameters, e.g., per our recommended settings).
+Included in the "/Evaluation_Datasets" directory are the following datasets which were used in our paper:

-	NYT
+- NYT
-	Yahoo_Arts (5 separate train/test splits)
+- Yahoo_Arts (5 separate train/test splits)
-	Yahoo_Health (5 separate train/test splits)
+- Yahoo_Health (5 separate train/test splits)

 Please follow the variable-naming conventions used in these datasets if you want to run the code on additional datasets that are not included.
 Here is a summary of how the datasets are configured: